jedisct1/libsodium-doc/helpers/README.md

 The comparison is done in constant time for a given length.

-This function can be used with nonces, in order to prevent replay attacks.
+This function can be used with nonces to prevent replay attacks.

 ## Testing for all zeros